Please note: At your instructor's discretion,

 Enthopopulism in Latin America (World Politics,

-on the big ideas, including the difference between
+attention to the big ideas, including the difference

-kind of Latin Americans support the last of these
+parties.
+What kind of Latin Americans support the last

 successful than the other two types of parties in